NCI-GDC/gdc-docs/docs/Encyclopedia/pages/Arriba.md

 ## Overview ##

 Arriba is one of the two pipelines the GDC uses to detect gene fusions.
-The Arriba gene fusion pipeline uses Arriba v1.1.0 to detect gene fusions from the RNA-Seq data of tumor samples.
+The Arriba gene fusion pipeline detects gene fusions from the RNA-Seq data of tumor samples.

 ### Input